 Each box is prepared well in advance and contains items picked with love.
 It's a way that Filipinos living and working abroad can return home – at least in their heart.
 In translation, balikbayan means 'return to country' in Tagalog.

 We asked our colleagues in the Philippines just what balikbayan boxes truly mean for them.

 "It's not about the value of the stuff in the box; what matters is that we feel like our loved ones abroad care and think about us.
-What means the most is the thought behind it.”
+It's the thought behind it that means the most.”